-As common as the term ‘new normal’ is among those grieving (though it is a term I personally can’t stand!), I am always shocked how many people email or message us asking something along the lines of:
+As common as the term ‘new normal’ is among those grieving (though it is a term I personally can’t stand), I am always shocked how many people email or message us asking something along the lines of:

 I always think long and hard before I answer these messages.
 I think about what I want to say and how I want to say it.
 That’s not because I haven’t said it many, many, many times before.
 It’s because I know on the other end of that screen is a person, lost in grief, hoping for an easy answer.
-Something like, ‘Oh, at about 552 days after the death, normalcy will resume’ or ‘don’t worry, things will settle out and you’ll feel like the old you before you know it’.
+Something like, ‘Oh, at about 552 days after the death, normalcy will resume’ or ‘Don’t worry, things will settle out and you’ll feel like the old you before you know it.’
 But those aren’t the answers they’re about to read.

 They go on to explain that feeling of being changed fundamentally; they see and experience the world differently, but everyone expects them to be the person they always were.
 The people around them wear thin and are frustrated that they are not returning to ‘normal.’
 The person grieving wears thin and becomes frustrated that those around them can’t understand the shift.

-When we think of all the things we grieve as part of a devastating primary loss, one thing we often don’t take the time to mourn is that sense of ‘normalcy’ we used to know, that ‘normal’ person we used to be.
+When we think of all the things we grieve as part of a devastating primary loss, one thing we often don’t take the time to mourn is that sense of ‘normalcy’ we used to know and that ‘normal’ person we used to be.
 Losing that person we used to be doesn’t mean we will never be happy.
-It doesn’t mean we won’t find a ‘new normal’, as many like to say.
+It doesn’t mean we won’t find a ‘new normal,’ as many like to say.
 It doesn’t mean we won’t make space for new people, new hope, new dreams.

 It was a life defined by their presence in it.
 We have a new life now, the life that is shaped by enduring love and enduring loss, where we also create space for new things.
 It feels complicated to understand who we are, how we fit, and what normal could possibly mean in this new world.
 But as Pauline Boss’s work explains, we can work on expanding our thinking to help us cope.

 I know, it’s complicated.
 These ideas go against the way we often like to categorize the world, but they are often the reality of grief.
 They are the foundation of the complex new life.
-It is a life where somehow, day by day, we start to find some sort of ‘new normal’, all the while knowing we will never be normal again.
+It is a life where somehow, day-by-day, we start to find some sort of ‘new normal,’ all the while knowing we will never be normal again.